h-jam/Topics-in-Bayesian-AB-testing/README.md

 ### JAGS

-JAGS[http://mcmc-jags.sourceforge.net] is Just Another Gibbs Sampler.
+[JAGS](http://mcmc-jags.sourceforge.net) is Just Another Gibbs Sampler.
 It is a program for analysis of Bayesian models using Markov Chain Monte Carlo (MCMC).

-You can download JAGS here[https://sourceforge.net/projects/mcmc-jags/files] and use in in R with the Rjags[https://cran.r-project.org/web/packages/rjags/index.html] package.
+You can download JAGS [here](https://sourceforge.net/projects/mcmc-jags/files) and use in in R with the [Rjags}(https://cran.r-project.org/web/packages/rjags/index.html) package.

 ### Nested Sampling

 Nested sampling by physicist John Skilling[[1]](#1) is another algorithm which we can use for analysis of Bayesian models.
 The actual goal of nested sampling is the marginal likelihood or evidence.

-We provide code to run nested sampling courtesey of Brendon J. Brewer[https://github.com/eggplantbren/NSwMCMC] [[2]](#1)
+We provide code to run nested sampling courtesey of [Brendon J. Brewer](https://github.com/eggplantbren/NSwMCMC) [[2]](#1)

 ## Notebooks
 Clone the repo and follow the tutorials in the notebook folder.
 Everything you need to try out Bayesian AB testing!